Core Competency Project

 - Fundamentals programs are a core curriculum of fundamental competencies in a domain of medicine that is the common training for several related disciplines to build upon.

 - Special Interest Groups of Medical Activity (SIGMAs) are emerging areas of interest in specialty medicine or a community of practice.
+SIGMAs may be formed independently by individuals interested in investigating future options for discipline recognition, but are not formally supported by the Royal College at this time.

 In addition to primary specialties and subspecialties, these categories are designed to help create a continuum of discipline recognition, with more flexibility to recognize disciplines that do not meet the current criteria of a primary specialty or a subspecialty.